ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 If you deploy add-on solution components into your instance, plan for the backup of these components as part of your management backup strategy.

 * Zerto Virtual Replication - The Zerto Virtual Manager (ZVM) system is deployed as an {{site.data.keyword.cloud_notm}} virtual server instance (VSI) and its backup is not supported by Veeam.
 If your disaster recovery strategy requires you to recover the ZVM without you perform a site failover, use your preferred Windows® backup solution to back up and restore the ZVM.
-* F5® BIG-IP - F5 recommends [file-based backup of the F5 configuration](https://support.f5.com/csp/article/K13132){: external}, which you can direct to your file server.
+* F5® BIG-IP - F5 recommends [file-based backup of the F5 configuration](https://my.f5.com/manage/s/article/K13132){: external}, which you can direct to your file server.
-* FortiGate® Security Appliance or VM - Fortinet recommends [file-based backup of the FortiGate configuration](https://help.fortinet.com/fos50hlp/54/Content/FortiOS/fortigate-best-practices-54/Firmware/Performing_Config_Backup.htm){: external}, which you can direct to your file server.
+* FortiGate® Security Appliance or VM - Fortinet recommends [performing a configuration backup](https://docs.fortinet.com/document/fortigate/6.4.0/best-practices/262994/performing-a-configuration-backup){: external}, which you can direct to your file server.
 * VMware HCX™ - Use the HCX appliance management interface to create and download a file-based backup of the HCX Manager configuration similar to the vCenter Server Appliance.

 ## More considerations